IRAs and SEPs

 The traditional IRA differs from a ROTH IRA in several important areas.
 The most significant is that you can get a current tax deduction for your contribution (with some limitations).
 However, if you have an employer sponsored retirement plan, such as a 401(k), your tax deduction may be limited.

-In 2003, for single tax filers with an employer sponsored retirement plan, an IRA contribution is fully tax-deductible if your income is below $40,000.
+In 2003, for single tax filers with an employer sponsored retirement plan, an IRA contribution was fully tax-deductible if your income was below $40,000.
 It is then prorated between $40,000 and $50,000.
-If your income is over $50,000 and you have an employer sponsored retirement plan such as a 401(k) you receive no tax deduction.
+If your income was over $50,000 and you have an employer sponsored retirement plan such as a 401(k) you receive no tax deduction.

 For married couples the same rules apply except the deduction is phased out between 60,000 and $70,000.
 The phase-out ranges are scheduled to increase over the next few years.
 The table below summarizes the deduction phase-out for 2003 - 2007.